aarontreinish/Image-Detector/README.md

 # Image-Detector
 An on going project.
-Detects images using CoreML and the SqueezeNet model.
+Detects images using CoreML, the SqueezeNet model, and Vision.